There are two kinds of database cluster plans you can choose from: single node clusters and high availability clusters.

 Inbound data transfer is included in the price of the cluster.
 Outbound data transfer billing is waived until January 1, 2020, at which time it will be billed at $0.01/GB.

+At least one datacenter in every region supports managed databases.
 Our regional availability matrix has more detail about our datacenter regions and product availability.
+Managed databases will not be offered in NYC2, AMS2, or SFO1.

 Read-only nodes.
 You can add read-only nodes in geographically disparate data centers.